Top 8 Defensive Yu-Gi-Oh Monsters for Any Deck

-First up, Night Assailant.
-As you can see, its Attack and Defense scores are both low; this guy's unlikely to last long in battle.
-However, he has two effects to compensate.
+Night Assailant's Attack and Defense scores are both pathetically low; he's more of a night tickler.
+However, he wields two potent effects.
 First, when he's flipped face-up, you get to target one of your opponent's monsters and destroy it, making Assailant a nice removal choice.

-Second, if Night Assailant is in your hand and is sent to your Graveyard, you're allowed to add a monster with a Flip effect from your Graveyard to your hand, essentially negating the hand disadvantage.
+Second, if he's sent to your Graveyard from your hand, you're allowed to reclaim a Flip effect monster from your Graveyard to your hand, essentially negating the hand disadvantage.

 Next, the amusingly named Dandylion.
 Again, this monster has low Attack and Defense, but an incredible effect: Dandylion summons two tokens in Defense Position when it's sent to the Graveyard.
 You can sacrifice these tokens to summon one of your stronger monsters, or simply use them as shields to absorb some of your opponent's attacks.

-The great thing about Dandylion is that, unlike most monsters, its effect activates no matter how it's sent to the Graveyard.
-Traveling there from the field, your hand, or directly from the deck will all summon the tokens.
+The great thing about Dandylion is that its effect activates no matter how it's sent to the Graveyard.
+Traveling there from the field, hand, or deck will all summon the tokens.

 6. Golden Ladybug

 Next, a personal favorite, Golden Ladybug.
-Its battle stats are atrocious, but that's irrelevant - normally, this monster never enters the field.
-Why?
-Its effect activates directly from your hand: During each of your turns, you can reveal this card in your hand to gain 500 Life Points.
+Its battle stats are atrocious, but that's irrelevant — this monster doesn't belong on the field Why?
+Its effect activates directly from your hand: During each of your turns, you can reveal it to gain 500 Life Points.

 Simple, but effective.
 In longer matches, you can gain thousands and thousands of Life Points, allowing you to endure many more attacks from your opponent.
-Since this card activates from your hand, it's very hard for your opponent to remove - making this insect the most reliable way to regain Life Points.
+Since this card activates from your hand, it's tricky for your opponent to remove, making it possibly the best long-term life generation in the game.

-Plus, in desperate situations, you can always Set Golden Ladybug in Defense Position to absorb one attack.
+Plus, in desperate situations, you can always place Golden Ladybug into Defense Position on the field to block one attack.